-You take a nice big step.
-Your toes are pointing straight ahead.
-You are coming up on the ball of the foot and heels lifted.
-You are going to tighten up your abdominal area, tighten up the glute, and bring the hips forward.
-You are looking for a static stretch in the hip flexor and in the rectus femoris area or thigh area.
-You are going to hold this position for about 20 seconds.
+Take a big step with your toes pointing straight ahead.
+Raise up on the ball of your foot and lift your heels.
+Tighten up your abdominal area, tighten up your glutes, and bring your hips forward.
+Look for a static stretch in the hip flexor and in the rectus femoris or thigh area.
+Hold this position for about 20 seconds.

-What we did in the previous exercise is a dynamic stretch and mobility of the back.
-With this exercise, you are looking for a light stretch and not reaping apart the muscle.
-You do it twice on each side, alternating back and forth.
+What we did in the previous exercise is a dynamic stretch.
+With this exercise, you are looking for a light stretch but not ripping apart the muscle.
+Do this twice on each side, alternating back and forth.

 #3 – Strengthening the Core and the Abdominal area

-It is really common when it comes to over active hip flexors or the front of the thigh muscle or the rectus femoris that people are weak in their core when it comes to unilateral work, one leg at a time.
-You want to spend some time working on strengthening your core while working on leg movement.
+It is common when it comes to over active hip flexors or the front of the thigh muscle or the rectus femoris, that people are weak in their core when it comes to unilateral work.
+Spend some time working on strengthening your core while working on leg movement.

 Strengthening the Core and the Abdominal area

-You lie on your back on the floor.
-You brace or tighten up the abdominal area and lift your leg up at 90 with your knees coming over the hip and come back down.
-Go to the other side while still holding on that abdominal area and going back and forth.
-You are working on that core abdominal area while educating to move through that hip.
+Lie on your back, and brace or tighten up your abdominal area.
+Lift your leg up at 90 degrees, with your knee coming over the hip, and then lower back down.
+Switch to the other side while still tightening the abdominal area.
+Alternate back and forth.

-I suggest going through this for three times on each side alternating while still holding on that abdominal area and you can relax after doing the said repetitions.
-Keep it in nice smooth controlled movement as go through that 90 with your knee and stay at 90 as the ball of movement could happen at the hip.
-The abdominal area is still tight the whole time while the curve on the lower back stay the same.
+I suggest going through this three times on each side; alternating while still holding that abdominal area.
+Relax after doing the repetitions.
+Keep a smooth controlled movement.
+The abdominal area should be tight the entire time, while the curve in your lower back stays the same.

-Give those three exercises a go and let me know how they are.
-Let me know if you have any questions when it relates to the exercises as well as the results and definitely share them with the community in the Exercises for Injuries Secret Group.
+Give those three exercises a go and let me know if you have any questions.
+Share your results with the community in the Exercises for Injuries Secret Group.